snu-dbs/prevision/README.md

 Now we are going to go through the below steps.
 1. Install prerequisites
 2. Data generation
-3. Data loading for some systems
+3. Data loading for some systems and evaluation
-4. Evaluation

 ## Install Prerequisites

-We are recommend to use Ubuntu for the operating system.
+We recommend using Ubuntu as the operating system.
 We have tested on Ubuntu 18.04 and 20.04.

-Since some systems throw an out-of-memory error when preparing datasets, we recommend to use a machine with large memory size.
+Since some systems throw an out-of-memory error when preparing datasets, we recommend using a machine with a large memory size.

-Before getting started, you need to install comparsion systems.
+Before getting started, you need to install comparison systems.
-This is quired since every later steps depend on the systems.
+This is quired since every later step depend on the systems.

 ### SystemDS

 Please install Java 11 before installing SystemDS because the system requires it.

 Download [SystemDS 3.1.0](https://www.apache.org/dyn/closer.lua/systemds/3.1.0/systemds-3.1.0-bin.tgz) and un-compress it to the current directory (the location having the above directory structure).
-Please make sure the followings.
+Please make sure the following.

 - Add the absolute path of `./systemds-3.1.0-bin/bin/` to the `PATH` environmental variable.
 - Add the absolute path of `./systemds-3.1.0-bin/` to the `SYSTEMDS_ROOT` environmental variable.